capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

         "app_function": "lambda_function.app",
         "aws_region": "eu-west-1",
         "profile_name": "default",
-        "s3_bucket": "jlindsey-bucket-eu-west-1",
+        "s3_bucket": "s3-bucket-name-example",
         "keep_warm": false, (ADD THIS LINE)
         "timeout_seconds": 30, (ADD THIS LINE)
         "memory_size": 256, (ADD THIS LINE)
-        "manage_roles": false, (ADD THIS LINE - BUT OMIT THIS LINE IF USING 'AdministratorAccess' WHEN YOU CREATED THE USER ROLE.)
+        "manage_roles": false, (ADD THIS LINE - BUT SET TO 'TRUE' IF USING 'AdministratorAccess' WHEN YOU CREATED THE USER ROLE.)
         "role_name":"alexa-skill-lambda-role-zappa-dev" (ADD THIS LINE)
     }
 }